kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/01-setting-up-and-managing-your-account/articles/09-can-i-have-more-than-one-account/content.md

+# Setting up and managing your account
-# Can I have more than one account?
+## Can I have more than one account?
 You can only have one personal account with Wise.

 Learn what to do if you create a duplicate account